webplatform/docs/guides/the_basics_of_html/index.md

 representing the printable less-than, greater-than, and ampersand characters.
 For this reason they must always be coded in a special way in document content.

-One of the easiest mistakes to make in a web page is to use &lt; and &gt; signs in text and having the browser render your content in an unexpected way.
-For example, if you write "The paragraph tag (&lt;p&gt;) is very common", intending for it to look just like that, the browser will render it as The paragraph tag (<p>) is very common</p>
+One of the easiest mistakes to make in a web page is to use &lt; and &gt; signs in text and have the browser render your content in an unexpected way.
+For example, if you write "The paragraph tag (&lt;p&gt;) is very common.", intending for it to look just like that, the browser will render it as The paragraph tag (<p>) is very common.</p>

 This is clearly not what you wanted or expected.

-The solution to this problem is to encode, or "escape", the two signs, by representing them with character references.
+The solution to this problem is to encode, or "escape", the two signs by representing them with character references.
 The character reference for less-than is "&amp;lt;", and the character reference for greater-than is "&amp;gt;".
 Thus, to get that line to look the way you want, you would write "The paragraph tag (&amp;lt;p&amp;gt;) is very common", which the browser would render as